Ecclesiastical judge: Ecclesiastical court

 Connected with the courts are advocates, procurators, syndics, defenders, promoters, conservators, apparitors, messengers etc. The procurators and advocates conduct the case as the representatives or defenders of the parties to the suit; the syndic is the counsel of a juridical person, a collegiate body or a chapter.
 The chief duty of the conservators is to represent the rights of the personae miserabiles, i.e. members of orders, the poor, widows, orphans.
 The fiscal promoter (promotor fiscalis) is appointed by the ecclesiastical authorities to watch over ecclesiastical discipline, consequently in penal cases he appears as public prosecutor.
 A defensor matrimonii, or defender of the matrimonial tie, assists in suits concerning the invalidity of a marriage.

+Up until 1858, ecclesiastical judges tried church clergy in church courts or ecclesiastical courts.
+Charges dealt in these courts were often very lenient, especially when dealt to church clergymen.